Save 10% or more by driving a car with extra safety features.

 Compare top car insurance providers with safety discounts

-How do safety device discounts work?
+How do I get a safety device discount?

 The discount you could qualify for depends somewhat on your insurance provider.
 Some providers give smaller discounts for each safety feature, such as extra airbags, antilock braking systems, blind spot sensors or above-average safety ratings.
 Other providers give a flat discount, typically in the range of 8% to 10%, for having any combination of those features.